modm-io/modm/src/modm/platform/core/stm32/module.md

 ### Tightly-Coupled RAM (TCM)

 The STM32F7 devices include an Instruction TCM (ITCM) and a data TCM (DTCM).
-Note that the TCMs are DMA-able, but only the MDMA.
-Note that DTCM but will overflow into the SRAM1/2 sections.
+Note that the DTCM section will overflow into the SRAM1/2 sections.

 ```
             ┌────────────────────────┐◄ __backup_end